umbraco/UmbracoDocs/Reference/Config/index-v9.md

 ### Using command line arguments configuration

-Just like with environment variables, it's not feasable to use an entire json file as a command line argument.
-However, with the command line the `:` will work just fine, so each section of the hierarchy is seperated with a `:` character, if we use the same example as above, you can achieve the same result by using the following when starting the site via the command line:
+Like with environment variables, it's not feasable to use an entire json file as a command line argument.
+However, with the command line the `:` will work without issues, so each section of the hierarchy is seperated with a `:` character.
+If we use the same example as above, you can achieve the same result by using the following when starting the site via the command line:

 `dotnet run Umbraco:CMS:Unattended:UnattendedUserName="A.N Other"`